Atenrev/vsc_tools/readme.md

 (You can install these packages by running ```pip install -r requirements.txt```)

-You will also need to create a hosts configuration file.
-You'll find a template under ```configs/hosts_template``` which you can copy and modify to your needs.
+You will also need to modify your hosts configuration file.
+You'll find a template with what you have to add under ```configs/hosts_template``` which you can copy and modify to your needs.

+*Note: this script will modify your hosts configuration file to add a new entry for compute nodes dinamically, so you don't have to do it manually.*

 ## VSCode
 To launch a remote session on a compute node, you can use the following command: